 Eleanor Denny's area of research interest is in Energy and Behavioural Economics, in particular she is involved in projects examining how consumers make investment decisions with an energy component, various behavioural aspects relating to energy consumption and investment, integration issues for renewables, and economic viability studies for new and emerging technologies.
 She is involved in a number of behavioural economics experiments including two randomised controlled trials in the field at the moment.
 She also has interests in the area of education economics.

 Vahagn Galstyan joined the Department of Economics in September 2008.
 His primary field of interest is international macroeconomics, with research concentrating on the determinants of exchange rates.

 Supervisor: Professor Andrea Guariso

-- What are the determinants / consequences of health levels in developing countries?
-(Health Behavior in Developing Countries, by Dupas, 2011; Impacts and Determinants of Health Levels in Low-Income Countries, by Dupas and Miguel, 2016)
+- Determinants of health outcomes in developing countries and related challenges (Health Behavior in Developing Countries, by Dupas, 2011; Impacts and Determinants of Health Levels in Low-Income Countries, by Dupas and Miguel, 2016)

 Supervisor: Professor Michael King